mishra-raman/JSON-Data-Transformer/README.md

 - Handle nested dictionaries
 - Transform data according to the mappings
 - Write the transformed data to a new JSON file

-## How It Works
-1. **Load Data**: Reads the original JSON data from an input file.
-2. **Define Key Mappings**: Specifies how the old keys should be renamed to new keys, including handling nested dictionaries.
-3. **Transform Data**: Iterates over each entry in the original data, applying the key mappings to rename keys and restructure the data.
-4. **Write Data**: Outputs the transformed data to a new JSON file.

 ## Key Functions
 - `extract_and_rename_keys(source, mapping)`: Recursively processes each key-value pair in the source data according to the mapping rules.